Skip to content

 When is the plist generated?

-• Only if no existing ExportOptions.plist exists in your repository root
+• Only if no existing ExportOptions.plist exists in your repository root (your existing plist always takes precedence)

 This allows you to either: